Citra Scholastika: 2020 – 2022: COVID-19 Pandemic Era, "Hati Hati Cinta", "Teman Tapi Mesra", "RencanaMu", "Syahdu Natal"

 In 2020, when the pandemic hit, Citra Scholastika tried to continue working and being productive by releasing a single entitled "Hati Hati Cinta", this song tells the story of someone who has had a broken heart and is hesitant to fall in love again.
 But it turns out that someone was present and tried to tease him again, and it turns out that someone managed to grab attention even though there were feelings of doubt that were fortifying him.

 In the same year, Citra Scholastika was also one of the singers on the compilation album by Maia Estianty "Masterpiece Maia Estianty" Citra Scholastika sang again the song entitled "Teman Tapi Mesra".
 "I was trusted to sing TTM, "Teman Tapi Mesra", I didn't really think so, this is a song from when I was in elementary school, 5th grade and now it can be included in the album Maia Estianty's Masterpiece," said Citra Scholastika when introducing the Masterpiece album Maia Estianty in Jakarta.

-In 2021 Citra Scholastika released another rohani song entitled "RencanaMu" and in the following year again released a Christmas themed song entitled "Syahdu Natal" released on December 16 2022 and coinciding with the atmosphere of welcoming Christmas.
+In 2021 Citra Scholastika released another rohani song entitled "RencanaMu" and in the following year again released a Christmas themed song entitled "Syahdu Natal" released on 16 December 2022 and coinciding with the atmosphere of welcoming Christmas.

-2023 - present: Filling in the Film Theme Song "Layangan Putus The Movie", "Cium Pipiku", Tilik Jogja"
+2023–present: Filling in the Film Theme Song "Layangan Putus The Movie", "Cium Pipiku", Tilik Jogja"

 At the end of 2023, Citra Scholastika finally released another song specifically for the OST of the latest film "Layangan Putus the Movie" by director Benni Setiawan entitled "Pernah Singgah".
 "I'm really happy that after several years Citra Scholastika hasn't released the song Sejual.
 "Citra Scholastika is used to being known for her energetic and cheerful songs, but this time she got an extraordinary opportunity," said Citra Scholastika when met at the premiere of the film Layangan Putus the Movie at Plaza Indonesia, Central Jakarta, she added, "It's my dream!
 Can work with MD Entertainment (the production house for the film Layangan Putus the Movie) and Mas Benni too.
 "The title is "Pernah Singgah"," he said.
-Released on December 15 2023, the song feels very fitting when played in a number of scenes in the film Layangan Putus the Movie.
+Released on 15 December 2023, the song feels very fitting when played in a number of scenes in the film Layangan Putus the Movie.
 In some of the peak moments of this film, the song by Citra Scholastika adds to the gray emotional atmosphere in it.

 In early 2025, Citra became one of the singers involved in the collaboration album "All About Vina Panduwinata" with Vina Panduwinata.
-This album was released on January 24, 2025 and can only be purchased at Richeese Factory outlets.
+This album was released on 24 January 2025 and can only be purchased at Richeese Factory outlets.
 In this album, Citra sang a song titled "Cium Pipiku".

-On March 28, 2025, Citra released a warm song titled "Tilik Jogja", a touching song that tells the story of the anxiety of a migrant child who is struggling in a big city.
-Thanks to a very deep longing, he finally longs to return for a moment to the place where his dream first began.
+On 28 March 2025, Citra released "Tilik Jogja", a song about a young migrant living in a big city who struggles with anxiety and longing for home, and eventually seeks to return.